DoggoOP/RecipeExplorer/README.md

    ```
 5. **Open a pull request.**

+## Future Improvements
+- **Arrow Key Navigation:** Enable users to use arrow keys for swiping.
+- **Enhanced Filters:** Add options to filter recipes by dietary preferences and meal types.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Special thanks to all contributors and the open-source community for their valuable resources and support.
-- Inspiration for this project came from the desire to make cooking and recipe discovery easier and more enjoyable for everyone.
+- Inspiration for this project came from our love for discovering new recipes online.

----

-Explore and enjoy the world of cooking with RecipeExplorer, where discovering your next favorite recipe is just a search away!